telstra/open-kilda/services/src/functional-tests/README.md

 make build-latest
 make up-test-mode
 ```
+- Create file `kilda.properties` in `functional-tests` directory
+- Copy all properties from `kilda.properties.example` to `kilda.properties`
-- Check your `kilda.properties`.
-It should point to your localhost environments.
+- Change endpoint properties (url, user and password) if needed.
+It should point
-`spring.profiles.active` should be set to `virtual`.
+to your localhost environments. `spring.profiles.active` should be set to `virtual`.
 - Check your `topology.yaml`.
 This is a file which will be used to spawn a virtual
 topology used by all the tests.
 - You can now run tests from IDE or run
 `mvn clean test -Pfunctional`
+- If you want to run single test from terminal you can use following command
+`mvn clean test -Pfunctional -Dtest="<path_to_test_file>#<test_name>"`
+For example:
+`mvn clean test -Pfunctional -Dtest="spec.northbound.flows.FlowsSpec#Able to create a single-switch flow"`

 ### Hardware (Staging)
 - Check your `kilda.properties`.
 It should point to your staging environments.